BrettRamsay/Data/SQLmurder.md

 - Use COUNT to aggregate and filter the `facebook_event_check_in` query results.
 My query worked out fine for this example, but it could potentially cause issues with a much larger table.
 - Include a join to the `income` table.
 I didn't like building my queries using qualitative descriptors ("a lot of money") at the time, but it still should've been part of the query.
 - Include gender in the 'woman' CTE.
 I may have watched too many spy movies and was wary of of the mastermind potentially wearing a disguise.

-### Another mystery?

-Although the murder is solved, I can't help but wonder if SQL City has some underlying issues that are causing its [2018 crime wave...](insertlinkhere_